Native Pine Bluff Blues Artists of Note

 Leavy recorded further singles for Aquarian, Soul Beat, Downtown and Messenger Records.
 These included "Nothing But Your Love", "Give Me a Love (That I Can Feel)" and "Goin’ to the Dogs Pt.
 1".
 In addition, the band made some recordings for the Arkansas Bicentennial Blues Project, which were archived at the University of Arkansas at Little Rock.
 They also appeared in 1977 at the Beale Street Music Festival.
 Forming Calvin Leavy and the Professionals, he and his new outfit remained popular locally.
 They recorded "Is It Worth All (That I'm Going Through)", "Big Four", "What Kind of Love", "Free From Cummins Prison Farm" and "If Life Last Luck Is Bound to Change".
 He maintained a strong fan base in the South, and his records often appeared on local jukeboxes.

-Calvin Leavy through his son, Andre Leavy.
+You can certainly hear echos of Calvin Leavy through his son, Andre Leavy.
 Andre is one of the frequent musicians at the Port City Blues Society Blues Jam in Pine Bluff every Wednesday night beginning at 8 PM at Hot Rods located at Second and Main in downtown Pine Bluff.
 Come join us every Wednesday!

-Text excerpts from last.fm and Encyclopedia of Arkansas History.)
+-(Text excerpts from last.fm and Encyclopedia of Arkansas History.)